opendatasoft/ods-documentation/source/sourcing_and_processing_data/defining_a_dataset_schema.rst

        Tick the "Sortable" box.

    * * Multivalued
      * This option is for multi-valued records separated by one same separator.
-Example: *France;UK;USA* When set up as a facet, each of the field's records values appears as a separate entry in the filters section.
+Example: *France,UK,USA* When set up as a facet, each of the field's records values appears as a separate entry in the filters section.
 When clicking on one of the entry, all the other entries which are not related (meaning the entries which never appear in the same record as part of a multi-values combination) automatically disappear -only the related entries remain as available filter entries.

        To activate the multivalued option: